stajichlab/PHYling/README.md

 In general, PHYling takes fasta as input.
 The gzipped fasta is also valid.

-All the search and alignment processes are done on peptide sequences.
 The folder `example/pep` includes 5 example peptide fasta which can be used for test run.

 In addition to the peptide sequences, PHYling can also takes DNA coding sequences as inputs to more accurately estimate the phylogeny of closely related species.
+When taking DNA coding sequences as inputs, DNA sequences will be translated into peptide sequences and all the hmmsearch/align are done on the peptide version.
+The final MSA results will be back-translated into DNA at the final stage.
-If you're interested in testing the feature, there are also some example DNA sequences under the folder `example/cds`.
+The example DNA sequences are placed under the folder `example/cds`.

 ### Download HMM markerset